chrisuthe/squeezelite-docker/ONBOARDING.md

-# Squeezelite Multi-Room Docker Controller - New Engineer Onboarding
+# Multi-Room Audio Docker Controller - New Engineer Onboarding

 Welcome!
 This guide will get you productive on this project as quickly as possible.

 ## What Is This Project?

-A containerized multi-room audio controller built around **Squeezelite**, a lightweight audio player.
+A containerized multi-room audio controller supporting multiple player backends:
+- **Squeezelite** - LMS/SlimProto protocol for Logitech Media Server
+- **Sendspin** - Native Music Assistant protocol
+- **Snapcast** - Synchronized multiroom audio

 It provides:
 - **Web UI** for managing audio players across multiple rooms/zones
 - **REST API** for automation and integration
 - **Real-time updates** via WebSocket
-- **Hardware audio device support** via ALSA
+- **Hardware audio device support** via ALSA (Docker) or PulseAudio (HAOS)
 - Integration with **Music Assistant** and **Logitech Media Server**
+- **Home Assistant OS add-on** support

 ---